 - The employee has repeatedly violated or ignored employment rules.

 Answer ...
 Employees are generally protected from dismissal for any reason that is not a legally justified ground for dismissal.
 Furthermore, it is a criminal offence to dismiss a pregnant employee from the time of presentation with a doctor's certificate of pregnancy up to five months after the end of maternity leave.
-There are similar protections from dismissal for employees on paternity leave, parental leave or leave on grounds of force majeure.
+There are similar protections from dismissal for employees on paternity leave, parental leave or leave on the grounds of force majeure.

 Finally, an employer cannot dismiss an employee based on: